blueink-bkk/catalogs/readme.md

 - a simple wrapper around `apm_package__delete(`package_id`);`

 ### xp103-import-xlsx
-- convert yaml input into a _sequential-json_.
+- convert xlsx input into a _sequential-yaml_.
-- _sequential-json_: only 1 level with {edition, h1, h2} see ex below.
+- _sequential-yaml_: only 1 level with {edition, h1, h2} see ex below.

+### xp104-list-app-instances
+- find all app-instances and associated app-folder : package_key = 'cms'
+- and at root level : (parent_id = -100)
+- note: a package can be deployed at any node in openacs.

+### xp106-clean-app-instance
+- remove all content-items (cr_items, cr_revisions, and txt)

 ### XLSX columns description.